-In academic year 2016/17, the University of Latvia (UL) accepted 517 students under Erasmus+ and other exchange programmes.
-The students admit that they had wonderful experience at the UL both in studies and in getting to know new people.
+Each year University of Latvia welcomes 600 exchange students.
+Students admit that they had wonderful experience at the UL both in studies and in getting to know new people.

-One of the exchange students, Lucie Novotna, from the Czech Republic, studies pedagogy.
+One of the exchange students, Lucie, from the Czech Republic, studies pedagogy.
 Lucie has chosen the UL because she has never been to Latvia.
 “I want to visit countries which most Czechs have never seen,” she says.

 Lucie says, she had positive experience in Latvia and was never bored during lectures.
 “Latvia is a beautiful country, especially in sunny weather.
 I was told that Latvians are very shy, but once you start talking to them you see that they are really nice people,” she says.

-Another student, Daniel Koshkarov, came to the UL from Russia.
+Another student, Daniel, came to the UL from Russia.
 Here he studies politics and languages, but in Russia – history and international relations.